Addiction Research

 Substance Addiction is Not a Choice

-For a long time, conventional thought concluded that substance abusers were immoral or lazy, and they chose to be addicts.
-But that notion began to change around the 1950s and ‘60s when medical organizations and physicians gained a better understanding of the human brain and behavior.
+For a long time, conventional thought concluded that individuals suffering from substance abuse were immoral or lazy, and chose to be that way.
+This began to change around the 1950s and 1960s when medical organizations and physicians gained a better understanding of the human brain and behavior.
 With regard to science, the road to an agreement takes a lot of work and research before forming a consensus.

 It wasn’t until 1990 that the American Medical Association approved the ADM code recognizing addiction medicine as a specialty.

-Today, almost all major health and medical associations recognize addiction as a disease, and with that designation comes a wealth of evidence-based research into the best practices for successful outcomes in treating addiction.
+Today, almost all major health and medical associations recognize addiction as a disease.
+With that designation comes a wealth of evidence-based research into the best practices for successful outcomes in treating addiction.

 It will take even longer before more doctors, counselors, and treatment facilities begin utilizing the research to provide optimal care for their addicted patients.
 For now, only a small portion, maybe 10%, use research-based treatment protocols for addiction.